 4..
 Apostles of the churches

 The first three are out of reach for anyone today.
-In the next point, I discuss whether anyone today can be a part of the fourth class or whether they are a fifth class (of sorts), like missionaries or leaders of movements.
+In the next point, I discuss whether anyone today can be a part of the fourth class or whether they are a fifth class (of sorts), like missionaries.

 No. As noted (no. 7), the foundational apostles shut the door on such claims.
 Whoever specifically in the first century should be considered foundational is debatable, but this one feature comes out of the above study: they were with Jesus from the beginning or near the beginning or were with those who were with Jesus early on and were specially called, like Paul.
 Today’s apostles, if we must use the title, are born two thousand years or more too late.
 Therefore, today’s apostles are not and cannot be foundational apostles.
 And therefore, the modern apostles are not or cannot be Scripture writers, no matter how many visions they claim.